AT SEAGLASS

 What Is Xanax Addiction?

 Xanax addiction occurs when a person becomes dependent on the medication alprazolam, which is commonly prescribed for anxiety and panic disorders.
-Initially taken as directed, individuals may develop a tolerance, needing higher doses to achieve the same calming effects.
+Initially taken as directed, individuals may develop a tolerance as the body develops dependence, needing higher doses to achieve the same calming effects.
 This can lead to misuse, where the drug is taken more frequently or in larger amounts than prescribed.
-Addiction can affect various aspects of life, including relationships, work, and mental health, making it essential for individuals to recognize the signs and seek help if they suspect they are struggling with Xanax addiction.
+Addiction can affect various aspects of life, including relationships, work, and mental health, making it essential to recognize Xanax addiction as a serious substance use disorder and seek treatment if someone suspects they are struggling with it.

 Why Is Xanax Addictive?

 Xanax is addictive primarily due to its ability to produce feelings of relaxation and euphoria.
 As a benzodiazepine, it works by enhancing the effects of GABA, a neurotransmitter that calms brain activity.
-Over time, the body can become tolerant to Xanax, leading individuals to take larger doses to feel the same effects.
+Over time, the body can become tolerant to Xanax, and because it belongs to a broader class of drugs linked to benzo addiction, some individuals begin taking larger doses to feel the same effects.
 This cycle of increasing dosage and dependency can quickly spiral into addiction.
 Additionally, withdrawal symptoms can occur when trying to stop using Xanax, further reinforcing the cycle of addiction as individuals may continue using it to avoid discomfort.

 What Are the Signs and Symptoms of Xanax Addiction?